woobinda/dns-server/README.md

-# dns-server
+# DNS-Proxy server.

-DNS server with blacklist support, based on Python dnslib 0.9.6 library
+DNS server with blacklist support, based on Python dnslib 0.9.6 library.

+config.py - startup config for DNS server.
 The default server listens to 127.0.0.1 port 53.

-config.py - startup config for DNS server.

-client.py - is a simple dns client, that may be used to testing responses from DNS server, results are displayed in the console.
+client.py - is a simple dns client, and may be used for testing responses from DNS server.

-To install all dependency and run server may use Makefile with console command:
+To install all dependencies and run the application, you can use the console command to Makefile:

 $make start